Feuerlabs/meta-exosense/README.md

     {"result":{"result":"ok"},"id":"1","jsonrpc":"2.0"}

-# Sending RPC to Device
+# Invoking RPC on the Device by sending JSON-RPC to Exosense Server

 ## Device running in desktop environment
 The exosense demo application is located in the exodemo repository at: